TarekkMA/tah-lang/README.md

 # لغة الـ ط

 Tah is a language that can be compiled/evaluated in the browser.
+Tah is mainly built so I can undersatnd how compilers are built.

 Check out the live web app at: https://tarekkma.github.io/tah-lang/

 ## Types

 - Number `var a as number;`